-Logo Description Year joined Primary RI theme(s) FX GLOBAL CODE FX Global Code RBC GAM is signatory to the FX Global Code July 2021 (FX Global Code).
+Logo 14 Description Year joined Primary RI theme(s) FX GLOBAL CODE FX Global Code RBC GAM is signatory to the FX Global Code July 2021 (FX Global Code).
 The FX Global Code is a set of global principles of good practice in the foreign exchange market, developed to provide a common set of guidelines to promote the integrity and effective functioning of the wholesale foreign exchange market.
 It was developed by a partnership between central banks and market participants from 20 jurisdictions around the globe.
 The Global Foreign Exchange Committee promotes, maintains, and updates the FX Global Code regularly.
-RBC GAM's Head of Global Fixed Income & Currencies is a member of the Canadian Foreign Exchange Committee.
-2021 Fair & efficient capital markets GIND GOAL HART HOT THE RETWOOK Global Impact Investing Network RBC GAM is a member of the Global Impact Investing Network (GIIN).
+2021 Fair & efficient capital markets GINO GOBAL MACT DATETING RETWORK Global Impact Investing Network RBC GAM is a member of the Global Impact Investing Network (GIIN).
 The GIIN is the global champion of impact investing, dedicated to increasing the scale and effectiveness of impact investing around the world.
 2018 Impact management GREEN BOND TRANSPARENCY PLATFORM Green Bond Transparency Platform (GBTP) RBC GAM is a supporter of the Inter-American Development Bank (IDB)'s Green Bond Transparency Platform (GBTP).
 The GBTP is an innovative open access digital tool that brings greater transparency to the Latin American and Caribbean green bond market and aims to provide a benchmark for best practice disclosure and support to all market actors.
-2021 Fair & efficient capital markets ICGN Insurational Corporate Governance Nations International Corporate Governance Network RBC GAM is a member of the International Corporate Governance Network (ICGN).
+2021 Fair & efficient capital markets Operating Principles for Impact Management Operating Principles for Impact Management (Impact Principles) RBC GAM is a signatory to the Operating Principles for Impact Management (Impact Principles), with this being adopted for two US impact investment funds.
+The Impact Principles provides a common framework for shaping and aligning with industry best practice and promote transparency, discipline, and credibility for impact management practice in capital markets.
+2023 Impact Management ICGN International Corporate Governance Network International Corporate Governance Network RBC GAM is a member of the International Corporate Governance Network (ICGN).
 ICGN aims to promote effective standards of corporate governance and investor stewardship to advance efficient markets and sustainable economies worldwide.
-A member of RBC GAM's RI team is on ICGN's Global Governance Committee.
 2013 Corporate governance IFRS Sustainability Alliance IFRS Sustainability Alliance RBC GAM is a member of the IFRS Sustainability Alliance, a global membership program for sustainability standards, integrated reporting, and integrated thinking.
 Upon the Value Reporting Foundation's consolidation into the IFRS Foundation, the IFRS Foundation's International Sustainability Standards Board (ISSB) assumed responsibility for the SASB Standards.
 The ISSB has committed to build on the industry-based SASB Standards and leverage SASB's industry-based approach to standards development.
 The ISSB encourages preparers and investors to continue to use SASB Standards.
 A member of RBC GAM's RI team is on the ISSB Investor Advisory Group (IIAG).
-RBC GAM is also a signatory to the COP28 Declaration of Support for the ISSB's Climate Standard.
-As such, we support the establishment of market infrastructure to enable consistent, comparable climate-related disclosures at a global level.
-RBC GAM has published a climate-related report guided by the recommendations of the TCFD since 2020.
-The TCFD recommendations are now incorporated into the ISSB's Standards (see more here).
-2019 Fair & efficient capital markets isg Investor Stewardship Group RBC GAM is a founding member of the Investor Stewardship Group (ISG).
-The ISG is a collective of institutional investors brought together to establish a framework of basic standards of investment stewardship for institutional investors and corporate governance principles for U.Slisted companies.
-A member of RBC GAM's RI team is on the ISG board.
-2019 Fair & efficient capital markets Corporate governance THE INVESTMENT ASSOCIATION Investment Association RBC GAM is a member of the Investment Association (IA).
+2019 Fair & efficient capital markets THE INVESTMENT ASSOCIATION Investment Association RBC GAM is a member of the Investment Association (IA).
 The IA is the United Kingdom's membership association for investment managers.
-2019 Fair & efficient capital markets IPDD INITIATIVE Investors Policy Dialogue on Deforestation (IPDD) RBC GAM is a supporting investor of the Investor Policy Dialogue on Deforestation (IPDD).
+2019 Fair & efficient capital markets IPDD The Investor Pulicy Divilique on Deformation Investors Policy Dialogue on Deforestation (IPDD) RBC GAM is a supporting investor of the Investor Policy Dialogue on Deforestation (IPDD).
 The IPDD aims to coordinate a public policy dialogue with authorities and monitor developments to assess exposure to financial risks arising from deforestation.
 One of our investment teams co-chairs the IPDD Management Committee and the IPDD Brazil workstream, and is a participant in the IPDD Indonesia workstream.
-2020 Climate change Nature 金融庁 Financial Services Agency Japan Stewardship Code RBC GAM is a signatory to Japan's Stewardship Code (The Japan Code).
+2020 Climate change Nature 金融庁 Japan Stewardship Code RBC GAM is a signatory to Japan's Stewardship Code (The Japan Code).
 The Japan Code sets out the principles that institutional investors should adhere to in order to fulfill their stewardship responsibilities to clients, beneficiaries and investee companies.
 2018 Fair & efficient capital markets